carpentries-incubator/scrna-seq-analysis/_episodes/08-SingleCellExperiment.md

 exercises: 15
 questions:
 - "What is SingleCellExperiment?"
-- "Why it id important to clean expression matrix in scRNA-seq data analysis?"
+- "Why it it important to clean expression matrix in scRNA-seq data analysis?"
 - "How to assess quality of reads and cells?"

 objectives: